superfly/macaroon/macaroon-thought.md

      mask=r)
 ```

-This caveat does what you want here: either:
+This caveat does what you want.
+Either:

 (1) You're making a builder or wg request, in which case you're fine
     (because `mask=*`).